dandonnan/bird-game/README.md

 Developed by Dan Donnan using MonoGame.

 ## Credits
-Sounds from freesound.org provided by Carlvus, Bandslam33, lolamadeus and lzmraul.
+Sounds from freesound.org provided by Bandslam33, Carlvus, InspectorJ, jittels, lolamadeus and lzmraul.